 To consistently present information so potential adopters can efficiently evaluate a dog, I designed a template and introduced icons to draw attention to the dog’s requirements.
 For example, a family with young children can easily identify a “kid-friendly” dog.

-To help RAGOM’s foster families provide the database information needed for the bio pages, I created an online form and established guidelines for writing updates.
+To help RAGOM’s foster families provide the information needed for the bio pages, I created an online form and established guidelines for writing updates.

 Increase donations and sponsorships